Terenceyuyue/varFEM/README.md

 - meshdata: It stories mesh data used in all kinds of examples.

 ## Display and marking of polygonal meshes
-Folder FEM2D-mesh presents some basic functions to show the polygonal meshes, including marking of the nodes, elements and (boundary) edges.
+We present some basic functions to show the polygonal meshes, including marking of the nodes, elements and (boundary) edges.
    See chapter 3 for details.

 ## Auxiliary mesh data and setboundary.m
-For the convenience of computation, we introduce some auxiliary mesh data in Folder FEM2D-auxstructure.
+For the convenience of computation, we introduce some auxiliary mesh data.
 The idea stems from the treatment of triangulation in iFEM, which is generalized to polygonal meshes with certain modifications.
 One can refer to Chapter 4 for full explanation.

 ## 1-D problems